peteroupc/peteroupc.github.io/randomnotes.md

 <a id=Beta_Distribution></a>
 #### Beta Distribution

-The beta distribution is a bounded-domain probability distribution; its two parameters, `a` and `b`, are both greater than 0 and describe the distribution's shape.
+The beta distribution takes on values on the interval (0, 1).
+Its two parameters, `a` and `b`, are both greater than 0 and describe the distribution's shape.
 Depending on `a` and `b`, the shape can be a smooth peak or a smooth valley.

 The following method samples a number from a _beta distribution_, in the interval [0, 1).